Elobo68/IfcClash_Plus/README.md

 It's quite hard to detect what is the front and back.
 I am using the size of the OBB to detect that.
 It will be then dependent to each objects.
 For a door, the front is the wide part.
 For some other object, it will be the narrow part.

-- Added a few test case
+- Added a few test case to help debug everything still WIP
-still WIP

 1. Expand number of rule and create the base structure for rules